nicoverbruggen/phpmon/docs/ADDITIONAL.md

 #### Q: PHP Monitor says that the latest version of PHP is not installed, but it is!

-Try installing again using `brew install php@7.4`.
+Try installing again using `brew install php`.

 This should resolve the issue.